nhadro/spfx-env-deployment-automation/README.md

 4. Update the Deploy- files with the correct CDN path urls as well as the appcatalog paths.
 5. Run Deploy-Development.cmd
         - This will:
             a.
-Clean the solution.__
+Clean the solution.<br />
             b.
-Run the gulp task to update the component manifests.__
+Run the gulp task to update the component manifests.<br />
             c.
-Run the gulp task to update the package solution manifest.__
+Run the gulp task to update the package solution manifest.<br />
             d.
-Run the gulp task to update the write-manifest.__
+Run the gulp task to update the write-manifest.<br />
             e.
-Run the normal gulp command.__
+Run the normal gulp command.<br />
             f.
-Bundle using the --ship command.__
+Bundle using the --ship command.<br />
             g.
-Upload all solution assets to the CDN specified.__
+Upload all solution assets to the CDN specified.<br />
             h.
-Package the solution using the --ship command.__
+Package the solution using the --ship command.<br />
             i.
-Upload the newly created package to the app catalog.__
+Upload the newly created package to the app catalog.<br />
             j.
-Deploy the newly added solution.__
+Deploy the newly added solution.<br />

 6. Now you will be able to add "HelloWorld-Development" on a page.